Jury finds Bill Cosby sexually abused teen in the 1970s, orders him to pay $500,000 - NewsBreak

 “Because,” Cosby replied, “the fact that this young lady is saying that she told me she was 15.”

-Huth took the stand June 7 after Judge Karlan ordered her to testify before the jury.
-Fighting back tears, she alleged that Cosby tried to put his hands down her pants.
-She said that she lied and said she was on her period to get him to stop.
-Instead, she said he forced her hand onto his erect penis, masturbating himself until he climaxed.
+Huth , 64, took the stand June 7 after Judge Karlan ordered her to testify.

-“I had my eyes closed at that point,” Huth, 64, said in court.
+“I had my eyes closed at that point,” Huth said in court.
 “I was freaking out.”

-Huth said that in the decades since the alleged attack, she entered a dark period of isolation and depression, cycling between abusive relationships that left her further scarred.
+Huth said that in the decades since the alleged attack, she’d entered a dark period of isolation and depression, cycling between abusive relationships that left her further scarred.

 Still, she said her mind always went back to the alleged attack by Cosby, especially once other women began accusing him of similar behavior.